Harvard-ATG/canvas_course_info/README.md

 which fields he/she would like to include in the text editor.
 The text is then inserted into the page, where he/she can further edit it if he/she so pleases.

-## See the docs directory for instructions on how to run this app locally and in heroku.
+## See the docs directory for instructions on how to run this app locally and in Heroku.

 ### A Note on oEmbed